LizardByte/.github/CONTRIBUTING.md

 - In most cases, the maximum line length should not exceed 120 characters to make the code more readable.
 - We use [yamllint](https://yamllint.readthedocs.io) to lint our *yaml* files.
 You can find the configuration file [here](https://github.com/LizardByte/.github/blob/master/yamllint-config.yml) in our *.github* repository.
-- We use [SonarCloud](https://sonarcloud.io/) to analyze our codebases.
+- We use [CodeQL](https://codeql.github.com/) and [SonarCloud](https://sonarcloud.io/) to analyze our codebases.
   There will be a comment on your PR indicating if there are any issues that need to be addressed.
   Please address these issues if reasonable.
+  In some cases, there may be false positives, use your best judgment to determine if changes should be made.
+  These tools are not perfect and not meant to override engineering judgment.

 ### Testing
 Testing is a critical part of our development process, and we have automated tests and tools to ensure that our code